 Pfizer asks FDA to allow COVID-19 vaccine for kids under 5

-In an extraordinary move, the Food and Drug Administration had urged Pfizer and its partner BioNTech to apply earlier than the companies had planned.

-The nation's 19 million children under 5 are the only group not yet eligible for vaccination against the coronavirus.
-Many parents have been pushing for an expansion of shots to toddlers and preschoolers, especially as the Omicron wave sent record numbers of youngsters to the hospital.

-If the FDA agrees, Pfizer shots containing just one-tenth of the dose given to adults could be dispensed to children as young as 6 months.
+Pfizer has asked the Food and Drug Administration for emergency use authorization for its COVID-19 vaccine for children ages 6 months to 5 years.
+If the FDA agrees, the shots containing just one-tenth of the dose given to adults could be dispensed to children as soon as the end of February.

-An open question is how many shots those youngsters will need.
-Pfizer is testing three shots after two of the extra-low doses turned out to be strong enough for babies but not for preschoolers, and the final data from the study isn't expected until late March.
+It's still unclear how many shots the youngsters will need.
+Pfizer announced in December that two extra-low doses of its vaccine did not provide a strong enough immune response in 2- to 4-year-olds, prompting the company to add a third shot to the trial.
+The final data from the study isn't expected until late March.

-That means the FDA may consider whether to authorize two shots for now, with potentially a third shot being cleared later if the study supports it.

-The agency's decision could come within weeks, but that isn't the only hurdle.
-The Centers for Disease Control and Prevention also has to sign off.
+Even with potential FDA authorization, the Centers for Disease Control and Prevention also has to sign off.

-The Biden administration has been trying to speed the authorization of COVID-19 shots for children, contending vaccinations are critical for opening schools and day care centers and keeping them open, and for freeing up parents from child care duties so they can go back to work.

-Yet vaccination rates have been lower among children than in other age groups.
-As of last week, just 20% of kids ages 5 to 11 and just over half of 12- to 17-year-olds were fully vaccinated, according to the American Academy of Pediatrics.
-Nearly three-quarters of adults are fully vaccinated.
+Parents nationwide have been pushing for an expansion of shots for toddlers and preschoolers, especially in the wake of the fast-spreading Omicron variant that resulted in a record number of pediatric hospitalizations.
+More than 3.5 million children tested positive for COVID last month, according to the American Academy of Pediatrics.

+Authorization would come at a pivotal moment: New pediatric COVID cases dropped last week for the first time since early December, but remain high — over 100,000 new cases for 25 consecutive weeks.

 Download our Free App